alfhh/showcaseJS/README.md

 ```

 ## How it works
-Using GitHub's API, ShowcaseJS retreives the repos that belongs to the user and that are also starred by the same user.
+Using GitHub's API, ShowcaseJS retreives the repos that belongs to the user and that are also starred by the same user. __ShowCaseJS requires jQuery.__

 ## Getting started